 \--- commons-io:commons-io:2.11.0 -> 2.15.1

 Using configuration inheritance fixes the original dependency problem.
-However, the build system at work also copy files from configurations into different directories.
-So that different projects can use different directories in their classpath.
-Copying is done via specific tasks like:
+However, the build system at work also copies files from configurations into different directories so that different projects can use different directories in their classpath.
+Copying is done via specific tasks, such as:

 tasks.register("copy-common-libs", Copy) {